 You can also follow them on Instagram @harriettubman.footclinic

 The best type of Foot Care is collaborative care.
 This means utilizing both conventional and herbal therapies for patient focused care.
 Let’s strive to meet every guest to our chair with open hearts and healing hands.

 When we offer to care for someone’s feet, we are entering into an intimate and sacred relationship.
 We are asking they trust us with not only their body, but their ability to navigate the world.
 How much we rely on our feet!
 They lead us to food, to water, to shelter, and to work.
 They are our contact with the earth and our means of escaping danger.
 They inform and also reflect our experience as we walk, run, skip, stumble, march and dance our way through life.
-In our work at the Harriet Tubman Foot Clinic we take that responsibility seriously.
-We hope that during our clinic, we can offer the hardworking feet of our friends on the street the comfort and care they deserve!
+Through my work at the Harriet Tubman Foot Clinic I learned to take that responsibility seriously.
+We hope that through our services, we can offer the hardworking feet of our friends on the street the comfort and care they deserve!

 Foot care covers the lower leg, foot, and toe nails.
 We assess the overall health and mobility, including the footwear (socks, shoes, inserts, etc.) of our clinic guests.
 We have learned that the most important aspect of foot care is self-care!
 We try to educate our clinic guests on daily foot hygiene, properly fitting footwear, warning signs to look for, and easy to manage self-care techniques to help with existing problems.

 Foot care is an opportunity to radiate health throughout the entire body!
 After a session at our clinic folks feel lighter, happier, and move with greater ease.